-Enter the mass of the car, the initial velocity or current velocity, and the stopping distance to determine the braking force.
+Enter the mass of the car, the initial speed before braking, and the stopping distance to estimate the average braking force.

 Braking Force Formula

-The following formula is used to calculate the braking force of a car given a speed, weight, and stopping distance.
+The following formula is used to estimate the average braking (retarding) force given an initial speed, mass (or weight converted to mass), and stopping distance.

 F = (.5*m*v^2)/d

-• Where F is the required force to stop in distance d
+• Where F is the average force required to stop in distance d

 • m is the mass of the car

-• v is the velocity of the car before braking
+• v is the initial velocity of the car before braking

 • d is the stopping distance

-To calculate the braking force, divide the mass by 2, multiply by the result of the velocity squared, then divide by the distance.
+To calculate the braking force, divide the mass by 2, multiply by the velocity squared, then divide by the distance.
+(This comes from the work–energy relation and assumes an average/constant deceleration over the distance.)

 Braking Force Definition